matthewantonis-georgiancollege/SQL_COMP2003/Assignment_2/README.md

 <p/>

 **Comments:**
+- Considerations in constructing this statement:
+  - Condition Order: The conditions are evaluated in the order they appear.
+It is important to consider the order of conditions to ensure that the most specific conditions are checked first.
+In this case, we check for 'N/A' cctype before checking for specific card types to cover non-credit card holders.
+  - Multiple Conditions: The CASE statement allows us to specify multiple conditions and assign different values based on each condition.
+Here, we consider various combinations of cctype and province to determine the bonus.
+  - Default Value: The final ELSE statement acts as a default value for customers who do not meet any of the specified conditions.
+In this case, they receive a bonus of $59.99.
+  - Data Integrity: It is important to ensure that the data in the 'cctype' and 'province' columns are accurate and consistent.
+The conditions in the CASE statement rely on the correctness of these values to determine the appropriate bonus.

 ### 5. Let’s decrease some of the bonuses.
 Please decrease the bonus by 20% for customers who are born in August or work for the company Freedom Map.
 Further, please only apply this decrease to the people who were getting a bonus of more than $140.

 **Script:**
+- UPDATE Customers
+- SET bonus = bonus * 0.8
+  - WHERE (MONTH(STR_TO_DATE(birthday, '%m/%d/%Y')) = 8 OR company = 'Freedom Map') AND bonus > 140;

 **Results:**
 <p align="center">